Quiz – Taking Your Breath Away

 5. B. False.
 Pulmonary rehabilitation can teach patients to breathe in a different way so that they can stay active.
 Your doctor or therapist will help determine how far you can walk to exercise safely and avoid being short of breath.

 Source: The Health Library.
-Visit us to learn more about COPD.
+Learn more about COPD here.